theemadnes/gke-whereami/README.md

 # whereami

-*NOTE - this repo has been moved to https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/master/whereami*

 `whereami` is a simple Kubernetes-oriented python app for describing the location of the pod serving a request via its attributes (cluster name, cluster region, pod name, namespace, service account, etc).
 This is useful for a variety of demos where you just need to understand how traffic is getting to and returning from your app.

 ### Simple deployment